citusdata/citus_docs/develop/migration_mt_schema.rst

 Backfilling Tenant ID
 ---------------------

-Once the schema is updated and the per-tenant and reference tables are distributed across the cluster it's time to copy data from the original database into Citus.
+Once the schema is updated and the per-tenant and reference tables are distributed across the cluster, it's time to copy data from the original database into Citus.
 Most per-tenant tables can be copied directly from source tables.
 However line_items was denormalized with the addition of the store_id column.
 We have to "backfill" the correct values into this column.

 We join orders and line_items to output the data we need including the backfilled store_id column.
 The results can go into a file for later import into Citus.